Carl J. Mayer: Early life and education

 Carl J. Mayer is the son of Dayton-Stockton Professor Emeritus Arno J. Mayer, who taught European history at Princeton University and Nancy Grant Mayer, a magazine writer from New York whose profiles frequently appeared on the cover of New York magazine.

 Mayer's paternal grandparents were Frank J. Mayer and Ida (Lieben) Mayer.
 Frank Mayer was the first Consul General representing the State of Israel in his native Luxembourg.

 Mayer's maternal grandparents were Arnold Monroe Grant and Frances S. Grant.
 Arnold Grant was an entertainment lawyer whose clients included Johnny Carson, Orson Welles, Salvador Dalí, Bing Crosby and Gary Cooper.

 Grant was also an adviser to many prominent politicians including Franklin and Eleanor Roosevelt, John and Bobby Kennedy and Adlai Stevenson.
 Active in Jewish affairs, he received the American Jewish Committee’s Human Relations Award.

 Mayer graduated magna cum laude from Princeton University, majoring in the Woodrow Wilson School of Public and International Affairs.

 He received his J.D. degree from the University of Chicago – where he was on the Law Review and was President of the student body.
 He also holds an LL.M degree from Harvard Law School.

 Mayer clerked for United States Federal District Court Judge Caleb M. Wright.

-Mayer is married to the former Karen Stephanie Zemble of Narberth, Pennsylvania.
+Mayer is separated from Karen Stephanie Zemble of Narberth, Pennsylvania.
 Karen Mayer is an environmental and business lawyer.
 They have two children together.